Diagnosing the AGN population origin of TeV neutrinos with their spatial correlation: Analysis technique

 In both models, we account for contamination from atmospheric neutrinos, which form an irreducible background in high-energy neutrino observations.
 According to the IceCube 9.5-year dataset \citep{ICatmneutrino2022}, the astrophysical signal starts to dominate the atmospheric neutrinos from 100 TeV.
 This motivates a further decomposition of the observed neutrino sample into its astrophysical and atmospheric components.
 We introduce the parameter $\beta$, defined as the fraction of astrophysical neutrinos relative to the total neutrino population (including atmospheric background) above a given energy threshold:

 The value of $\beta$ depends sensitively on the chosen neutrino energy threshold $E_\nu^{\rm th}$ and increases rapidly toward unity at higher energies, reflecting the diminishing contribution from atmospheric neutrinos.
-In this work, $\beta(E_\nu^{\rm th})$ is derived directly from IceCube observations \citep{ICatmneutrino2022} and is illustrated in Figure~\ref{fig:beta_eth}.
-In addition, we define the $\alpha$ as the fraction of astrophysical neutrinos produced by AGNs:
+In this work, $\beta(E_\nu^{\rm th})$ is derived directly from IceCube observations \citep{ICatmneutrino2022}.
+In addition, we define $\alpha$ as the fraction of astrophysical neutrinos produced by AGNs:

 which characterizes the efficiency of AGNs as neutrino sources relative to the total astrophysical neutrino flux.